Valentina Kozlova: Valentina Kozlova International Ballet Competition

 An experienced juror at international ballet competitions, Kozlova founded her own competition in 2011.
 The first edition of the competition—then known as Boston International Ballet Competition—took place in Boston from May 12 to May 16, 2011, presided over by a jury made up of such acclaimed ballet professionals as Violette Verdy, Andris Liepa and Mikko Nissinen.
 The competition, managed by the non-profit Dance Conservatory Performance Project, aims to showcase young talent, pushing them to learn new repertory and furthering their careers by putting them in front of an esteemed jury and Artistic Board.
-In 2014, Ms. Kozlova expanded VKIBC to have its FIRST EDITION: Contemporary Dance and Choreography Competition in NYC, April 28-29th (2014) at Symphony Space in the Upper West Side.
+In 2014, Ms. Kozlova expanded VKIBC to have its FIRST EDITION: Contemporary Dance and Choreography Competition in NYC, April 28-29th (2014) at Symphony Space on the Upper West Side.
 It is presided over by renowned judges hailing from companies like Alvin Ailey, Juilliard, Martha Graham Dance Company, and more.
 Currently Ms. Kozlova and her staff have expanded VKIBC into a huge international competition, with foreign semi-finals.
 Competitors have won numerous scholarships to dance school and summer programs, and have won contracts to companies such as Boston Ballet and Houston Ballet.
 Choreographers in VKIBC's Contemporary and Choreography competition have won offers to commission works for numerous international contemporary dance companies.